 k.
 Look for varied settings to teach Torah and have a positive impact on your congregants.
 For example, invite them for Shabbat meals, have onegs, melava malkas etc.

 l.
 Encourage your congregants to grow.
-Try to keep track of objective measures of growth, e.g., your congregant’s behavior, the questions they ask, their attendance at classes and minyan etc., so you can get a sense of if they are growing spiritually or not.
-If your congregants remain stagnant – i.e., they have not improved their character traits, Yirat Shamayim, Ahavat Hashem or Shmirat Hamitzvot – that is a sign you have to go back to the drawing board.
+Try to keep track of objective measures of growth so you can get a sense of if they are growing spiritually or not, e.g., how friendly they are to newcomers, the amount of chessed they do, synagogue decorum, their dress (more women dressing modestly and more men wearing kippot or caps outside the synagogue) the halachic and hashkafic questions they ask, their attendance at classes and minyan, the number of people learning with a chavrusa, the types of schools and summer camps they send their kids, etc. If your congregants remain stagnant – i.e., they have not improved their character traits, Yirat Shamayim, Ahavat Hashem or Shmirat Hamitzvot – that is a sign you have to go back to the drawing board.
 Some rabbis coddle their congregants and do not encourage them to develop spiritually and strengthen weak areas.
 Your congregants are depending on you to guide them to proper behavior.
 Do not let them down.

 A tool which can help your congregants grow is for them to pick one change they will implement on a daily or weekly basis to enhance their relationship with Hashem and their connection to Judaism.
 For some ideas, see, “The 10 Item Daily Checklist.”

 4. Grow.
 Grow with your congregants, both spiritually and professionally.
 Here are some suggestions how: